- General

 - It meets legal standards.

-OC before buying a ready property.
+Always check OC before buying a ready

 RERA Registration Details

-project is under RERA, verify:
+If the project is under RERA, verify:

 - RERA registration number